Positioning is one of those foundational marketing activities that you need to get right. 😬

 It’s up to you to take charge of the outcome of this inevitable comparison (competition) ahead of time, so it comes out in your favor.
 Competitive positioning sets you up to do that.

-You have to make it clear to prospects where your product’s value is and why they can’t get similar benefits from competitor products.
+You have to make it clear to prospects where your product’s value is and why they can’t get similar features or benefits from competitor products.
 This makes it clear why your product is the best choice.

 Ignoring competition is dangerous